wp-plugins/genesis-translations/readme.txt

 That's because there isn't any.
 If you have one of the provided languages properly configured in your `wp-config.php` file, then upon activation you should see all matters Genesis automagically translated.

+= When I've activated your plugin there are still some words in English on my site =

+Most likely you either have words hardcoded in your child theme's `functions.php` file or you're working with outdated (or incomplete) WordPress translation.

 == Screenshots ==

 No screenshots (yet).
 Let me know if you need some.